Official Answers by Chaosium

 (or is that 3 + 5 + 3 = 11)??

-GM: What is your declaration for this round?
+GM: What is your Statement of Intent for this round?

 Player: I cast Befuddle on the cave troll.
 If the Befuddle doesn’t work, I will cast it again.
 If it works, I will charge and attack.